LOADING ...

 shoes sitting by her bed.

-In of the shattered living room window.
+In front of the shattered room window.

-And there on the sidewalk, four down,
+And on the sidewalk, four stories down,

 Lay here special tinfoil in a tattered heap.

-David: as she up the glass fragments,
+David: as she swept up the fragments,

 decided to leave.